Operation Passage to Freedom

 The 1954–1955 Great Migration of Northerners was facilitated primarily by the French Air Force and Navy.
 American naval vessels supplemented the French in evacuating northerners to Saigon, the southern capital.
 The operation was accompanied by a large humanitarian relief effort, bankrolled mainly by the United States government in an attempt to absorb a large tent city of refugees that had sprung up outside Saigon.
 For the US, the migration was a public relations coup, generating wide coverage of the flight of Vietnamese from the perceived oppression of communism to the "free world" in the south.
-The period was marked by a Central Intelligence Agency-backed propaganda campaign on behalf of South Vietnam's Roman Catholic Prime Minister Ngo Dinh Diem.
+The period was marked by a Central Intelligence Agency-backed propaganda campaign on behalf of South Vietnam's Catholic Prime Minister Ngo Dinh Diem.
 The campaign was usually viewed to exhort Catholics to flee "impending religious persecution" under communism, and around 60% of the north's 1.14 million Catholics immigrated.
 The Viet Minh also tried to forcefully prevent would-be refugees from leaving, especially in rural areas where there were no French or American military forces.

 The migration was conventionally supposed to boost the Catholic power base of Diem; whereas the majority of Vietnam's Catholics previously lived in the north, now most were in the south.
 Fearing a communist victory, Diem cancelled the elections.
 Believing the newly arrived Catholics to be a bastion of solid anti-communist support, Diem supposedly treated the new constituents as a special interest group.
 In the long run, the northern Catholics never fully integrated into Southern society and Diem's alleged favouritism toward them were often thought to cause tension that culminated in the Buddhist crisis of 1963, which ended with his downfall and assassination.
 In fact, Catholics moving to the South were foremost the active agents of their own lives, not because of the CIA or Ngô Đình Diệm's efforts.
 About 25% of the migrants were non-Catholic and a number of Catholics who moved to the South did not do so because of their religion.
 Northern Catholic émigrés actually brought complex challenges to the Church in South Vietnam, and Ngô Đình Diệm also did not resettle northern Catholics in and around Sài Gòn as a deliberate and strategic policy.
 As Vietnamese Catholics were far from monolithic, and were not in any way unified in their political stances, it is a myth to conflate "Catholic refugees with all Catholics, with all refugees or with staunch supporters of Ngô Đình Diệm".
 In reality, the Personalist Revolution under Diệm's regime promoted religious freedom and diversity to oppose communism's atheism.
 However, this framework itself ultimately enabled Buddhist activists to threaten the state that supported their religious liberty.